fieldtrip/website/development/project/simbio_plan.md

 ---
-title: SIMBIO integration
+title: FieldTrip/SIMBIO integration plan
 ---

 {% include /shared/development/warning.md %}

+# FieldTrip/SIMBIO integration plan

+The goal is to integrate the SIMBIO FEM model into FieldTrip.

 this involves ft_prepare_vol_sens and ft_compute_leadfield

 vgrid - geometric cube meshes will be discussed in the next meeting 18th of April

-# SIMBIO integration

-The goal is to integrate the SIMBIO FEM model into FieldTrip.

 ## Scenarios